7even-deV/The-Quest/commits.md

 43. Correct auto-movement (Player) when win and their specific statistics
 44. Fix errors if database gammer table is empty or was deleted
 45. Increase UI (Canvas) and the spawn of enemies for each level
+46. Improve the functionality of UI, items and menu bar